aymanzyy/catalystml/README.md

 File list (filenames, directory structure (for zipped files) and brief description of all data files):

 - /𝑏𝑟𝑖𝑑𝑔𝑒: The “bridge” scripts are Python scripts acting as intermediates between the solver-side and model-side.
 The bridge script is passed as an argument in the runscript.
-- /𝑏𝑢𝑖𝑙𝑑: The scripts used to build the external APIs (Par- aView, Catalyst) and the HARVEY mini-app.
+- /𝑏𝑢𝑖𝑙𝑑: The scripts used to build the external APIs (ParaView, Catalyst) and the HARVEY mini-app.
-- /𝑚𝑜𝑑𝑒𝑙𝑠: The model definitions for the point-cloud autoen- coder alongside all model training and inference scripts are included.
+- /𝑚𝑜𝑑𝑒𝑙𝑠: The model definitions for the point-cloud autoencoder alongside all model training and inference scripts are included.
 - /𝑟𝑢𝑛𝑠𝑐𝑟𝑖𝑝𝑡𝑠: The runscripts used to launch simulations on Polaris are included for all experiments used to generate data for Figures 2 and 3
 - /𝑠𝑟𝑐: The HARVEY proxy-app’s source code is contained within this directory.
 The core changes made to facilitate the integration of Catalyst into the solver can be found within the Main.cpp, CatalystAdaptor.*, and PropAB_CUDA.cpp files.
 Main.cpp handles the initialization and finalization of Catalyst instances.
 CatalystAdatptor.cpp is the class tasked with data formatting as referenced in the manuscript.

 --------------------------
 METHODOLOGICAL INFORMATION